shellynagar27/Sales-and-Finance-reporting/README.md

 ## Objective
-Analyze the sales and financial performance of AtilQ Hardware, a leading computer hardware manufacturer, over the years 2019, 2020, and 2021.
+Analyzed the sales and financial performance of AtilQ Hardware, a leading computer hardware manufacturer, over the years 2019, 2020, and 2021.
 The goal is to empower monitoring and evaluation of sales activities and performance, and evaluate financial performance, support decision-making, and facilitate communication with stakeholders.
 ## Goal
 The goal is to:
 1. Identify sales patterns and track key performance indicators (KPIs).